AHL, ECHL, OHL, PWHL Linesman

 AHL/ECHL Referee

 Brendan began his referee journey at age 15 in District 9 of the ODMHA now known as Hockey Eastern Ontario.
-Though he took some time off to focus on getting his University degree at the University of Western Ontario , his love for the game and passion for refereeing never stop.
+Though he took some time off to focus on getting his University degree at the University of Western Ontario , his love for the game and passion for refereeing never stopped.
 In 2016 he picked up the whistle again working the CCHL and U18 AAA where things really began to take off for him.
 Brendan worked the gold medal game at the 2018 Telus Cup Regional Championship.
 Post COVID Brendan worked the Gold Medal game at the Capital City Challenge which opened the door for him to officiate the 2022 Hlinka Gretzky cup.
 Following the Hlinka Gretzky Cup Brendan was hired by the ECHL and AHL as a referee where he still currently works both leagues.